TechnoMom/quote_generator/README.md

 Codecademy portfolio project Mixed Messages

-This is a little JavaScript project specified in [Codecademy][https://codecademy.com/]'s Full Stack Developer Course.
+This is a little JavaScript project specified in the https://codecademy.com/ Full Stack Developer Course.